Santa Fe Events | Wine Events in Santa Fe | Art Events in Santa Fe

 Burning of Zozobra

-The burning of Zozobra — old man gloom — is a fiery and exciting kick-off to the annual Fiestas de Santa Fe, during the first weekend in September.
+The burning of Zozobra — old man gloom — is a fiery and exciting kick-off to the annual Fiestas de Santa Fe.
 Visitors toss scraps of paper on which they’ve written their sad thoughts, into the 50-foot puppet, which is then set on fire.
 It takes place in Fort Marcy Park, located just a few blocks from the historic Santa Fe Plaza.
 Zozobra is an annual tradition for many New Mexicans. burnzozobra.com

 Winter Annual Santa Fe EventsWinter Pueblo Feast Days and Dances